Many or all companies we feature compensate us. Compensation and editorial

 • Unlock: Available in 13 states, Unlock offers funding between $30,000 and $500,000 with a 10-year term.
 It charges an origination fee of up to 4.9% plus appraisal fees, and it allows partial buyouts—giving homeowners the flexibility to buy back their equity in increments over time.
 Credit scores as low as 500 are accepted, with repayment due upon sale, refinance, or buyout.

-• Splitero: Primarily offered in California, Splitero provides a no-monthly-payment equity sharing option, though specific terms, fees, and credit score requirements are less transparent.
+• Splitero: Available in California, Colorado, Oregon, Tennessee, Utah, Virginia, and Washington, Splitero provides a no-monthly-payment equity sharing option.
+Specific terms, fees, and credit score requirements are less transparent than Equifi’s.
 Repayment is due upon sale, refinance, or buyout, and funds can be used without restrictions.

 Each of these alternatives offers distinct features, from Hometap’s shorter term and lower fees to Point’s long repayment period and Unlock’s partial buyout flexibility.
 For those outside California or seeking more flexible terms, these options may be a better fit than EquiFi.